unahouExosite/docs/rpc/README.md

 ##activate

-Given an activation code, activate an entity for the calling client.
+Given an activation code, activate an entity for the client specified in `<ResourceID>`.

 ```
 {
     "procedure": "activate",
     "arguments": [
+        <ResourceID>,
         "client" | "share",
         <code>
     ],